MaryLvV/UCI_HAR_Tidy_Data/README.md

   1. Download and unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to a directory named “UCI HAR Dataset.”
   2. Save the run_analysis.R file in the repository to the top level of this directory.
   3. Set your working directory to ‘UCI HAR Dataset’.
+  4. Source the run_analysis.R file and type "run_analysis()" to run it.

 ## What run_analysis.R Does
   1. Reads in the training data, training activity ids, training subject ids and binds them to a single dataframe named "traingroup."